jyotsna-venkatesan/jyotsna-venkatesan/README.md

 CS student @ PolyU with a fixation of creating websites I find meaningful.
 Mostly building with React, Vue, and Svelte.

-Right now, I’m working on [**Yuvoa**](https://github.com/jyotsna-venkatesan/yuvoa) — a space for student teams to manage projects, track progress, and *actually* work well together.
+Right now, I’m working on a project called [**Yuvoa**](https://github.com/jyotsna-venkatesan/yuvoa) — a space for student teams to manage projects, track progress, and *actually* work well together.
 It came from that familiar feeling of *“why is group work like this??”*

-I am so excited for Yuvoa :)

 ---
 <div align="center">